pkamb/PowerKey/README.md

 ## Does not prevent Shut Down!

-Your computer will still shut down if you **hold** the Power key for 5+ seconds.
+Your computer will still sleep or shut down if you **hold** the Power key.

 Be careful!
-You should *tap* the Power key.
-Don't hold it down.
+PowerKey works best if you use a firm, hard tap to press the power key.

+Don't hold the power key!
+Tap it!

 ## Key Replacements